physycom/sysconfig/setup_eng.md

 }
 ```

-13) Save the file in the folder `Documents\WindowsPowerShell` belonging to your user with the name `Microsoft.PowerShell_profile.ps1`

 ### Upgrade software

 1) To update software installed with Chocolatey, open a Powershell with Administrator privileges and type